PyDevIan/PyDevIan/README.md

 - 👀 I’m interested in Data Science , Machine Learning and App Development
 - 🌱 I’m currently learning Python ,JS , Html5, CSS
 - 💞️ I’m looking to collaborate on Data Science projects and Machine Learning
-- 📫 How to reach me
+- 📫 You can reach me through my Linkedin.

 <!---
 PyDevIan/PyDevIan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.